Pyomo/pyomo/doc/OnlineDocs/contribution_guide.rst

 .. note::
    Draft and WIP Pull Requests will **NOT** trigger tests.
 This is an effort to keep our backlog as available as possible.
-Please liberally use the provided branch testing for draft functionality.
+Please make use of the provided branch test suite for evaluating / testing draft functionality.

 Python Version Support
 ++++++++++++++++++++++